Skip to main content

 The images command at a glance

-purgetss images generates every Titanium density variant of your UI images (buttons, illustrations, screen graphics, logos) from a single source per image.
+purgetss images generates every Titanium density variant of your UI images from one source file per image.

 • Android: res-mdpi, res-hdpi, res-xhdpi, res-xxhdpi, res-xxxhdpi (5 densities)